Commission President Brendan Gill to speak at Virtual Press Event on New Jersey participation in Transportation and Climate Initiative (TCI)

 regional pollution by 63 percent, prevent more than 1,000 pollution-related

 deaths, and generate $10 billion in reduced health costs.

 Over 100 elected officials from New Jersey have already signed an Elected Officials to Protect America - New Jersey letter to Governor Murphy urging him to join the final TCI Memorandum of Understanding that will be completed later this year.
 According to the results of a poll conducted by The Nature Conservancy 79 percent of voters questioned support New Jersey joining TCI.

-Essex County Freeholder President – Brendan W. Gill
+Essex County Commissioner President – Brendan W. Gill